meceware/meceware.com/docs/fullpage-for-gutenberg.md

 #### I cannot scroll to my footer!

 If scrollbars are disabled, only the content inside the sections are visible.
 To be able to show the footer, it needs to be moved inside a section.
 You can use the [Show Theme Footer](#show-theme-footer "Show Theme Footer") customization.

+#### Sections are getting cut off!
+I cannot see the rest of my content!

+When the scrollbars are disabled and your content is greater than the screen height, some of your content might be left outside of the viewport.
+To display these, you can enable [Scroll Overflow](#scroll-overflow "Scroll Overflow") option.
+This will create an in-section scrollbar.